-Were there any compromises on style, colors, finishes made between the two of you?
+Were there any compromises on style, colors, or finishes made between the two of you?

 Thankfully we both have the same general taste so, believe it or not, there were not too many compromises.
 All of the ideas that were tossed around and started out as a compromise wound up great decisions.
 For example, Meghan has never been a fan of the color blue.
 But we decided to go with a dark blue front door and shutters, and it complements the other colors and stone on the exterior very well.
-The blue has also carried in to the house and is now used as an accent color in the master bedroom, which was never expected.
+The blue has also been carried into the house and is now used as an accent color in the primary bedroom, which was never expected.

 How did this 6-month project impact your relationship, if at all?